 If you have any questions or concerns regarding the contested divorce process, please call our law firm to setup an initial case evaluation.

-We do have a consultation fee for this first appointment, and if you decide to hire us, this amount will simply be added to our usual fees with these types of cases.
+We do charge a consultation fee for this first appointment.
 The evaluation is typically one hour long, and it is our goal to work with you to get all of the information necessary to provide the best case defense for your personal situation.
-Due to COVID, we are having these private and secure evaluations performed online at this time.
+These private and secure evaluations are being performed online at this time.

 The Claiborne Firm, P.C.